netdata/netdata/docs/getting-started.md

 However, auto-detection only works if you configured the source correctly.
 If Netdata isn't collecting metrics after a restart, your service/application probably isn't configured correctly.
-Look at the [external plugin documentation](../collectors/plugins.d/) and find the appropriate module for your service/application.
+Look at the [external plugin documentation](../collectors/plugins.d/) to find the appropriate module for your service/application.
 Those pages will contain more information about how to configure your service/application for auto-detection.

 Some modules, like `chrony`, are disabled by default and must be enabled manually for auto-detection to work.

-Once Netdata detects a data valid source of data, it will continue trying to collect data from it.
+Once Netdata detects a valid source of data, it will continue trying to collect data from it.
 For example, if Netdata is collecting data from an Nginx web server, and you shut Nginx down, Netdata will collect new data as soon as you start the web server back up—no restart necessary.